-Clea
+Clea (Marvel)

 Real Name:

-Search for 'Clea' on eBay
+Search for 'Clea (Marvel)' on Amazon

-Powers: Clea is the Sorceress Supreme of the Dark Dimension, possessing vast magical powers.
+Clea is the Sorceress Supreme of the Dark Dimension, possessing vast magical powers.
 She has exhibited such abilities as forming and throwing magical bolts of energy, conjuring objects and energies, teleporting, telekinesis, controlling others’ minds, and casting illusions.
 Presumably, she is capable of replicating any spell performed by her former mentor, Doctor Strange.
 As she is descended from the Faltine race of beings, it is suggested that can generate her own mystical energy like Umar and Dormammu and draw upon it to fuel her magic.
 She also possesses greater strength and body density than that of a normal Earth human.
 Her age is indeterminate, having lived for centuries but having the form and demeanor of a twenty year-old woman, and the rate at which she ages is unknown.

 Bio: Clea was born the daughter of Prince Orini, legitimate heir to the rule of the Dark Dimension, and Umar, sister to the then-current ruler Dormammu.
 However, Umar was disgusted by her affair with Orini, abandoning Clea to be raised by him, and Prince Orini kept secret any knowledge of her true origins.